 The idea that I, of all people, could become a minimalist was preposterous.
 But I did it, in one unexpected moment.

 It showed me I was capable of change!
-This transformation has revealed just how deep, sweet, and genuine faith, life, and love could be, when we just stop moving and start to savor.
+This transformation revealed just how deep, sweet, and genuine faith, life, and love can be, when we just stop moving and start to really see.

-Self-inflicted busyness was my way of operating.
-It had allowed me to mask the areas where I lacked.
-If I slowed down, I would have to face them.
-Now I could no longer justify sacrificing my spiritual, mental and emotional health on the alter of mom life.
-I had tasted and seen and I wanted more.
+I could no longer justify sacrificing my spiritual, mental and emotional health on the alter of mom life.
+I had tasted and seen and wanted more.

 Now that I’m awake I can’t help but ask myself: